nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In STEM-related materials, all STEM content, excluding stand-alone numbers or single-letter variables, must be marked up using MathML to ensure a uniform presentation of the content to the user.
 These guidelines will not go into details about the MathML language.
 Please refer to the specification.

 For more detail about the MathML structure, please refer to each individual Ordering Agency's requirements.
 Note that some Ordering Agencies may not require MathML at all, at present.
 [ASCIIMath notation](https://asciimath.org) may be requested instead or in combination with MathML markup.

-### Ligatures
-Depending on the typography of the source material, ligatures may be present in source text.
-These may **not** be captured as dedicated ligature unicode characters, e.g. "ﬆ" (U+FB06).
-Rather, ligatures should be normalised to their separate letter components (e.g. "st") upon capture.

 ## Placeholders for User Input Areas